top of page

 EndoCapture System

-Allows physicians to capture high-definition clinical images during the procedure using control buttons on the endoscope, facilitating patient condition analysis and report preparation.
+Allows doctors to capture high-definition clinical images during the procedure using control buttons on the endoscope, aiding patient assessment and report preparation.

 Colonoscopy

-Colonoscopy utilises a flexible endoscope inserted through the anus into the rectum.
-The distal end of the scope is equipped with a light source and miniature camera, allowing thorough examination of the colon from the sigmoid colon, descending colon, transverse colon, ascending colon, to the caecum.
-If abnormal cells, ulcers, or polyps are identified, the physician can immediately perform biopsy for histopathological analysis, haemostasis, or polypectomy.
+Colonoscopy uses a flexible endoscope inserted through the anus into the rectum.
+The tip of the scope is equipped with a light source and miniature camera, allowing thorough examination of the colon from the sigmoid colon through to the caecum.
+If abnormal cells, ulcers, or polyps are found, the doctor can immediately perform a biopsy, stop bleeding, or remove polyps.

 Gastroscopy

-Gastroscopy involves the insertion of a soft, flexible tube (approximately 0.5–1 cm in diameter, similar to the size of a little finger) through the mouth to examine the oesophagus, stomach, and duodenum (upper gastrointestinal tract).
-When indicated, the physician can use endoscopic instruments to obtain tissue samples for biopsy, remove polyps, achieve haemostasis, or deliver targeted therapy at the site of pathology.
+Gastroscopy involves inserting a soft, flexible tube (approximately 0.5–1 cm in diameter, similar to a little finger) through the mouth to examine the oesophagus, stomach, and duodenum.
+When needed, the doctor can use the endoscope to obtain tissue samples for biopsy, remove polyps, stop bleeding, or treat the affected area.

 bottom of page